Thirty was so strange for me. I have really had to come to terms with the fact that I am now a walking and talking adult.

 Do you remember that time in your life when you thought that your parents knew nothing and that their only job was to make your life a living hell?
 Now that I am thirty, I see that they might have had a few wise points somewhere in there.
 As a parent myself, I can finally understand what all that talk was about.
 I now look up to my parents for advice, especially my dad.
 I had a rough childhood, but I now know why my dad thought it was so important for me not to do the things he had done when he was a child.
 I always told him I had to learn from my own mistakes and no matter how much he tried to shield me, I often found my way into a mess of things.
 As an adult, and thirty-year-old, I look back on my life and I finally understand why they did or said that the things they did.
 As a parent, I repeat some same things to my children and waiting for them to screw up so I can offer some friendly advice.

 My Body Hurts

 I look in the mirror and wonder what happened to the last ten years.
 My twenties were nothing but a blur.
 I look older but I still feel the same, my mind feels the same.
-I have aches in places that I did not know I could ache but I still feel like I did when I was in my twenties, only wiser.
+I have aches in places I did not know I could ache, but I still feel like I did when I was in my twenties, only wiser.

 The Older I am, The Wiser I Become